larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 IETF Chair from that of the IESG Chair, allowing another Area Director to take over the chairperson role of the IESG and its associated responsibilities.
-It also enables delegation of the IETF Chair's full IAB membership, and delegation or sharing of the role of General Area Director.
+It also enables delegation of the IETF Chair's full IAB membership and delegation or sharing of the role of General Area Director.

 Specifically, with these changes, it should be possible for the IESG